 Orientation and the Opening of the academic year

 Aalto University organises orientation for new students in the beginning of the autumn semester (for exchange students also in January).
-Before arrival students can complete Aalto pre-orientation online (access to the material will be available in August).

-All new students are strongly advised to fully participate in the orientation.
+All new students are strongly advised to fully participate in the Pre-orientation and Orientation week.
 The orientation includes important information on studies and practical matters, as well as useful information on living in Finland for international students.
 It is a good opportunity to get to know the relevant people and places, meet other students and learn about the student services available to you.
 You will also meet your tutors and have a chance to discuss any issues you may have about starting your studies at Aalto.

 It is recommended that if you have any prior studies or learning demonstrated in some other manner, you should apply for credit transfer as soon as possible, preferably during the orientation week or even before that.
 Further information about credit transfer

 Take the key data systems for students in use